-Sending and Receiving institutions will meet at the close of every academic year to address program/curriculum changes as they relate to the continued success of the MOU.
+Sending and Receiving institutions will review at the close of every academic year to address program/curriculum changes as they relate to the continued success of the MOU.
 G. EVALUATION PROCEDURES:

-New York City College of Technology's English Department will record the number of in-house students registered for courses within the Option, students that transfer into BA programs in Gender & Sexuality Studies, and, with the permission of the CUNY BA administrator, the number of CUNY BA students that register for courses within the Option.
+New York City College of Technology's English Department will record the number of in-house students registered for courses within the Option/Academic Cluster, students that transfer into BA programs in Gender & Sexuality Studies, and, with the permission of the CUNY BA administrator, the number of CUNY BA students that register for courses within the Option/Academic Cluster.
 These numbers will only be used to assess the success of the program and to implement necessary changes to the Gender & Sexuality Studies curriculum.
 H. PUBLICATION OF THE AGREEMENT:

 New York City College of Technology will publicize the agreement on both the NYCCT college and English Department websites.
-CUNY BA will advertise the MOU agreement via their Google grant, the CUNY BA Website, City Tech Times (NYCCT's college paper), and distributable postcards. • Estimated Effective Date: Spring 2016
+CUNY BA and City Tech will advertise the MOU agreement via the CUNY BA website and City Tech's articulation agreement website, respectively • Estimated Effective Date: Spring 2020